-The AD Connector communicates with only a single Domain Controller for Roaming Client-only deployments.
-If your deployment does not include VAs and you have previously registered multiple Domain Controllers (AD Servers), some of them will appear in an Error state on the Umbrella dashboard because the Connector does not communicate with them.
-This will not impact the functioning of the Connector.
-It is safe to delete all except one of these Domain Controllers from the dashboard.
+The Active Directory Connector only communicates with a single domain controller for roaming client deployments.
+If your deployment does not include VAs and you have previously registered multiple domain controllers (AD Servers), some of the domain controllers may appear in an Error state on the Umbrella dashboard.
+The Error state represents a communication failure between the domain controller and the connector.
+This error does not impact the functioning of the Connector.
+It is safe to delete all except one of these domain controllers from the dashboard.

 - Navigate to Deployments > Configuration > Sites and Active Directory and click Download.